omok12/Might-Rolls/README.md

 # Introduction

-Dungeons and Dragons 5th edition (DnD 5e) is a tabletop role-playing game published by Wizards of the Coast The core rules of the game are formed by three kind of d20(20-sided die) rolls; ability checks, attack rolls, and saving throws.
+Dungeons and Dragons 5th edition (DnD 5e) is a tabletop role-playing game published by Wizards of the Coast.
+The core rules of the game are formed by three kind of d20(20-sided die) rolls; ability checks, attack rolls, and saving throws.

-Tasks in the game follow three steps:
+The outcome of a task is decided by these steps:
 1. Roll the die and add a modifier
 2. Apply circumstantial bonuses and penalties
 3. Compare the total to a target number

 This presentation will focus on the modifier value added a die roll.
+The modifier value is a combination of values from various sources such as ability scores, proficiency bonus, and/or spell effects.

 # Importing and Cleaning the Data